bnheise/ce-cli/README.md

 ## Installation

-Run `npm install ce-cli` to install.
+Run `npm install -g ce-cli` to install.
 If your operating system or architecture isn't supported, make an issue and I'll try to add it.
 I can't guarantee that I'll be able to though, so if that happens, I recommend installing Rust and compiling the binary yourself with `cargo install -ce-cli`.